Roadmap

 Autonomous Actions architecture

-Section titled “v1.2.0 — Dashboard + Billing (#44)”- Metrics API — Verification pass rate, cache hit rate, tokens saved, prompt evolution
+Section titled “v1.7.x — Cloud dashboard + billing”- Metrics API — verification pass rate, cache hit rate, tokens saved, prompt evolution

 - Dashboard UI — CF Pages frontend at app.mainahq.com

-- OpenAPI docs — Full API spec at docs.mainahq.com/api via @workkit/api
+- OpenAPI docs — full API spec at docs.mainahq.com/api via

-wrangler.toml, loads Workers-specific rules and prompts - Cross-dogfooding report — Quantitative analysis: bugs found, prompts evolved, patterns learned
+wrangler.toml, loads Workers-specific rules and prompts - Cross-dogfooding report — quantitative analysis: bugs found, prompts evolved, patterns learned from running Maina on Maina and on Workkit

-Section titled “v2.0.0 — Enterprise”- Air-gapped deployment — On-premise with audit logging, SOC 2 compliance
+Section titled “v2.0 — Enterprise”- Air-gapped / self-hosted deployment — on-premise with audit logging, SOC 2 compliance (the answer to every “can we self-host?” today)

-- Chrome extension — Review AI-generated code in GitHub PRs
+- Chrome extension — review AI-generated code inline on GitHub PRs

 Contributing